I ran into the house clammy and panicked.

 Medication does not heal your past, or your way of thinking, and it does not restore the weariness of your soul, but it can help in the physical realm of things and get you stable enough to deal with the root causes.

-APPLICATION: If you’re read Sarah’s book or blog, please leave a comment below.
+f you’re read Sarah’s book or blog, please leave a comment below.
 Thank you.
-Purchase a copy of Fearless in 21 Days through Chapters, Amazon or at North Pointe’s Bookstore.
+Purchase a copy of Fearless in 21 Days through Chapters, or Amazon.ca

 - Hope grows here.
 Stories that inspire people, build faith, and offer lasting purpose.